micmejia/bible-dump/AMPC/Luke/Luke 9.md

-_For the Son of Man did not come to destroy men's lives, but to save them_ [^u]_[from the penalty of eternal death]_.
+_For the Son of Man did not come to destroy men's lives, but to save them_ _[from the penalty of eternal death]_.
 And they journeyed on to another village.